A Story of David

-A Story of David is a 1961 British-Israeli drama film directed by Bob McNaught and starring Jeff Chandler, Basil Sydney and Peter Arne.
-It depicts the life of the Biblical King David and his conflicted relationship with King Saul.
+A Story of David (also known as David the Outlaw) is a 1961 British-Israeli drama film directed by Bob McNaught and starring Jeff Chandler, Basil Sydney and Peter Arne.
+It was written by Gerry Day and Terence Maples and depicts the life of the Biblical King David and his conflicted relationship with King Saul.

 It was one of the first films made for television.

 Plot

-Saul becomes jealous of the popularity of his protege David and tries to kill him.
+Saul becomes jealous of the popularity of his protege and son-in-law David.
 David goes into hiding.
+In a fit of rage, Saul tries to kill David with a spear, but David manages to escape and gathers a group of followers.
+Saul becomes increasingly obsessed and relentlessly hunts David to kill him, but David refuses to fight Saul, out of respect for him as king.
+Therefore, David keeps moving from one territory to another to avoid Saul's attacks, while Jonathan, Saul's firstborn son and David's best friend, assists him in his escape.